The toolings of the press brake are divided into two parts.

-The standard size toolings are more convenient to replace.
-Because the design of tooling parts with standard dimensions is consistent.
+Standard-size tooling is more convenient to replace, as the design of tooling parts with standard dimensions is consistent.

-In this way, there is no need to make too many adjustments when replacing the punches and dies.
-These toolings are kept in the same position to replace them conveniently.
+This eliminates the need to make too many adjustments when replacing the punches and dies, as these toolings are kept in the same position for easy replacement.

-The upper parts of the ram of the press brake need a clamping device for fixing the punches.
+The upper parts of the ram of the press brake require a clamping device for fixing the punches.

-The clamping can fix the punches in the required position.
-The punches bend the metal plate with the motion of the ram.
+Clamping fixes the punches in the required position, allowing them to bend the metal plate with the motion of the ram.

-Moreover, the punches and dies with high precision can reduce the adjustment in the installation process.
+Punches and dies with high precision can reduce adjustments in the installation process.

 Types of Punches and Dies

-In this way, the press brake can bend at different angles and different materials.
+In this way, the press brake can bend at different angles and with different materials.

 Press brake punches are mainly classified into three types: straight punch, gooseneck punch, and acute punch.

-The die of the press brake can be divided into single V die, double V dies, and Multi-V die.
+Press brake dies can be divided into single V-die, double V-dies, and Multi-V dies.

 Consideration for Tooling Selection

-In addition, it needs to be considered that the length of the metal plate determines how many toolings are required.
+In addition, the length of the metal plate determines how many toolings are required.

 When bending sheet metal, if the thickness and metal type are the same, there is not only one V-die opening size.